-This guide assumes familiarity with:
+This guide assumes familiarity with the following information:

 In this guide, you'll learn how to create a simple action flow to send a SmartThings command using two nodes.
+The device used in this guide is a SmartThings-enabled light bulb.

 An action flow is a graph containing different types of nodes connected by execution and data paths.
 By associating a voice intent with an action flow, you specify the behavior the device should exhibit for that voice intent.